Loan to Value Calculator

 Get Your Mortgage Options

-Speak to an expert adviser
+Speak to a mortgage adviser

 Loan to Value Calculator

-How our loan to value calculator works
+How the loan to value calculator works

-Our loan to value calculator works by taking the value of the property you want to buy (or already own if you’re remortgaging) and the size of your deposit or mortgage amount.
+The loan to value calculator works by taking the value of the property you want to buy (or already own if you’re remortgaging) and the size of your deposit or mortgage amount.
 The calculator crunches the numbers to instantly calculate your loan to value ratio.

 You can also use this LTV mortgage tool to calculate the size of deposit you’ll need to reach different LTV bands.